janKekanSan/jankekansan.github.io/pages/sona/e.md

 </details>

 You've been struggling in class, trying your hardest to follow along with the lessons and lab.
 You hire a tutor to help, and they provide well-practiced teaching and piles of useful examples.
-Late one night, you are pouring over the textbook and you realize you actually understand every word.
+Late one night, you are thoroughly reading over the textbook and you realize you actually understand every word.
 You exclaim:

 <details> <summary> [mi sona e lipu]{.tokipona} </summary>